IMCBioinformatics/dada2_16S_workflow/README.md

 <details>
 <summary> 4.
 Output files and logs </summary>

-To make sure that the pipeline is run completely, we need to check log and output files.
+To make sure that the pipeline is run completely, we need to check the log and output files.

 #### 4.1 Log files
 All logs are placed in the logs directory.